 American Indian Council

-to Manataka members and interested members of the public regarding an apparent
+and the public regarding an apparent

-Internet "hate campaign" directed at Manataka.
+Internet "hate campaign" directed at Manataka

 It seems a hate campaign directed by an unidentifiable organization and person or persons unknown are masquerading around message boards and chat rooms spreading venom against the Place of Peace, Manataka.
 Calling itself the "American Indian Heritage Support Center," it cannot be found anywhere other than an Internet address.